badlydrawnrob/anki/source/themes/cards/missing/missing.md

         @ https://codepen.io/testuser-247585903/pen/BabRjvb

-      You can add cloze deletion tags to the fenced code block and they should work fine in Anki.
-You can also:
+      Here's how to do it in the Anki editor:

       1. `Toggle HTML Editor ⌘⇧X` (`‹›`) to enable rich text preview
+      2. Highlight the text that you'd like to convert to a cloze.
-      2. Press the `[...]` or `[...]+` button to add a cloze deletion
+      3. Press the `[...]` or `[...]+` button to add the cloze deletion
 -------------------------------------------------------------------------- -->
 ## ★ Key point (code block or image)